Elliptically Distributed Lozenge Tilings of a Hexagon: Distributions and transition probabilities

-\begin{description} \item $L_t(X) = $ sum of products of weights corresponding to holes (horizontal lozenges) to the left of the vertical line with coordinate $t$.
+We make use of the following notations: \begin{description}\itemsep=0pt \item $L_t(X) = $ sum of products of weights corresponding to holes (horizontal lozenges) to the left of the vertical line with coordinate $t$.
 The sum is taken over all possible ways of tiling the region to the left of this line.
-Equivalently, it is taken over all families of paths starting at $((0,0),...,(0,N-1))$ and ending at $((t,x_1),...,(t,x_N))$. \item $R_t(X) = $ sum of products of weights corresponding to holes to the right of the vertical line with coordinate $t$.
+Equivalently, it is taken over all families of paths starting at $((0,0),\dots ,(0,N-1))$ and ending at $((t,x_1),\dots ,(t,x_N))$. \item $R_t(X) = $ sum of products of weights corresponding to holes to the right of the vertical line with coordinate $t$.
 The sum is taken over all possible ways of tiling the region to the right of this line.
-Equivalently, it is taken over all families of paths starting at $((t,x_1),...,(t,x_N))$ and ending at $((T,S),...,(T,S+N-1))$. \item $C_t(X) = $ product of weights corresponding to the holes on this vertical line. \end{description}
+Equivalently, it is taken over all families of paths starting at $((t,x_1),\dots ,(t,x_N))$ and ending at $((T,S),\dots ,(T,S+N-1))$. \item $C_t(X) = $ product of weights corresponding to the holes on this vertical line. \end{description}